 Magic Kingdom Park Hours

-Park hours usually get released about 6 months in advance.
+Park hours are published about 6 months in advance.
 However, they often get extended as you come closer to the actual date!
 Click the link to get all the latest Walt Disney World Park Hours.

 Refurbishments & Closures

-Walt Disney World is constantly changing and it almost inevitable there will be some refurbishments & closures whenever you visit.
-Visit this handy guide to see all the current refurbishments and closures
+The Magic Kingdom is constantly changing and it almost inevitable there will be some refurbishments & closures whenever you visit.
+Visit this handy guide to see all the current refurbishments and closures.

 We have created a guide to Fastpass+ at the Magic Kingdom which includes our top hacks to have a great day.